China arrests a man in connection to stabbing of 4 U.S. college instructors

 Violent attacks are relatively rare in China, and Beishan Park is a tourist destination replete with a temple, water features and landscaped pathways.

-The four instructors were visiting China from Iowa’s Cornell College, which has had an academic partnership with Beihua University in Jilin since 2018.
+The four instructors were visiting China from Cornell College, a small private liberal arts college in Mount Vernon, Iowa, which has had an academic partnership with Beihua University in Jilin since 2018.

 Iowa state representatives say they have been in touch with both the U.S. Embassy in Beijing and the victims' families.
 U.S. national security adviser Jake Sullivan wrote on social media that the U.S. is "deeply concerned" by the incident.